 Your academic credentials are evaluated by our Admissions Team.
 Please refer to the following links for the appropriate general admissions requirements:

 The following programs also have additional program admission requirements:

 If you need assistance with any part of this process, contact the Ancilla College Office of Admissions via email at email@example.com or call (574) 936-8898 ext.
 330.

 Donaldson, IN 46513

 The purpose of a placement test is to determine a student’s entry level in reading, writing and math.
-The tests are given in the Center for Student Achievement.
+The tests are given in the Student Success Center (Room C204).
 The test assesses your basic academic skills in reading, writing, math, and computer literacy.
 Placement tests are important.
 Based on your educational goals, an adviser will use the results of this test to help place you in the appropriate student success or college level courses.

 Students will receive a copy of their test results and students’ advisors will discuss the results with them as well as assist them in selecting classes based on their placement.
 Students who have taken the SAT or ACT exams may request those scores be used for course placement.
 Free guides to placement testing can be found here.

 Your enrollment deposit confirms your place in the incoming class and acts as your official acceptance to Ancilla.
 You can conveniently pay online here.

 We are so excited you’ve chosen Ancilla College!

 Please note that enrollment deposits are fully refundable before May 1st, 2019.